-In the English category, first place went to Ashley Wilson, graduate student in the Master of Arts in American Studies program from Freedom, for her paper titled "Human Nature and the Western Frontier: Exposing the Inevitability Groupthink Vigilante Justice in Walter Van Tilburg Clark's The Ox-Bow Incident."
-Dr. Shawn Holliday, associate dean of graduate studies, professor of English and director of the Master of Arts in American Studies program, was Wilson's sponsor.
+In the English category, first place went to Ashley Wilson, graduate student in the Master of Arts in American Studies program from Freedom, for her paper titled "Huwas Wilson's sponsor.

-Second in English was Cortney Emerson, sophomore English major from Enid, for her paper titled,"Challenging Society: How Kate Chopin Changed Society's View of Women."
-Dr. Kathryn Lane, and associate professor of English and Chair to the English, Foreign Language and Humanities Department, was Emerson's sponsor.
+Second in English was Cortney Emerson, sophomore English major from Enid, for her paper titled, "Challenging Society: How Kate Chopin Changed Society's View of Women."
+Dr. Kathryn Lane, man Nature and the Western Frontier: Exposing the in Walter Van Tilburg Clark's The Ox-Bow Incident."